-The 1878 Annual Report of the Lighthouse Board noted that the brick tower was sheathed with wood and shingled, but was by that time, “in bad repair.”
-The lantern was deficient being of an old design with large sashes and small panes, and the keeper, not being provided a dwelling, was forced to rent a house in Alexandria Bay, a half mile from the light.
+The 1878 Annual Report of the Lighthouse Board noted that the brick tower was sheathed with wood and shingled, but was by that time, “an old and rough structure, in bad repair.”
+The lantern was deficient, being of an old design with large sashes and small panes, and at that time, the keeper, not being provided a dwelling, was forced to rent a house in Alexandria Bay, a half mile from the light.
 Given the condition of the tower, the Lighthouse Board petitioned Congress for $5,000 for a new tower.

-In 1882, a new iron tower was erected on a concrete base placed over the foundation of the first light.
-The new tower was lined with bricks up to the first landing, and wood above that.
 A new boathouse, measuring twenty-one feet by twelve feet, was built the next year to replace the old one, which was too decayed to repair.
 For the convenience of the keeper, part of the boathouse was partitioned off and fitted with a bunk to serve as a watchroom.
+At the same time, the superstructure of the ice-breaker and landing were rebuilt from just below water level.

 The light-station at Sunken Rock, St. Lawrence River, New York, consists of a tower and boathouse located on a rock about half a mile below Alexandria Bay.
 There is no keeper’s dwelling there nor land owned by the United States upon which one can be built.